MuTsunTsai/fontfreeze/README.md

 - Most coding fonts have their coding ligatures defined in the `calt` feature.
   If you want to completely disable ligatures, deactivating `calt` will usually do the trick.

-leaving a feature blank means keeping its default behavior (which may or may not be activated depending on the environment).
+- Leaving a feature blank means keeping its default behavior (which may or may not be activated depending on the environment).

 Finally, click `Generate font!` to generate your font.
 It's that simple!